lfparizzi/Ping-Pong/README.md

 ### How to Run?
-  - Just open in your webbrowser.
+- Just open `pingpong.html` in your web browser.

+###  ✍ What did I learn from this project?
+  - Html basics
+  - Javascript basics